Logo

 Four Price Doji

-The Four Price Doji is an extremely rare pattern where the open, high, low, and close prices are all the same.
+The Four Price Doji candlestick is an extremely rare pattern where the open, high, low, and close prices are all the same.
 This results in a candlestick with no body or wicks, appearing as a single horizontal line.

 • Implication: Complete market stagnation, with no price movement during the session.